 The Planning Department went through a major transition in 2011, with the Department becoming the on-site wastewater permitting authority for Taney County, with the acquisition of the Taney County Water Quality Lab, as well as being charged with a complete revision of the current Taney County Development Guidance Code.
 As the new Planning Administrator, I am very excited to be here.
-Taney County is a wonderful mix of both rural and rapidly growing urban land uses.
-The Taney County Planning Commission and the Board of Adjustment are hard-working groups of volunteer citizens who believe in a strong future for Taney County.
+Taney County Planning Commission and the Board of Adjustment are hard-working groups of volunteer citizens who believe in a strong future for Taney County.
 Last of all, I must thank my staff.
 As the new Planning Administrator, I have had a great deal to learn.
 The Staff has been tremendous and very supportive.
 They are very devoted to the profession of planning.
 They each work extremely hard in the pursuit of continuing to improve Taney County.